 2. Physical Therapy

-Physical therapy is a cornerstone of recovery for lower back pain, especially when the pain is localized on the left side above the buttocks.
-A licensed physical therapist will assess your back, identifying any areas of muscle weakness, tightness, or misalignment.
 They will then create a personalized exercise program that targets the muscles responsible for stabilizing the spine, especially the core muscles (abdominals, obliques, and lower back) and the gluteal muscles.

-The program typically involves a mix of:
+The program typically involves a mix of the following:

 Consistency is vital in physical therapy.
 As the muscles around the spine strengthen and flexibility improves, you’ll experience reduced pain and a lower likelihood of future injury.
-Your therapist will also teach you strategies for preventing future episodes of lower back pain, such as proper lifting techniques and ergonomic adjustments at work.

-3. Pain Relief Medications
+3. Pain–Relief Medications

 4. Heat and Cold Therapy

-Some patients alternate between heat and cold therapies, depending on the intensity of their pain and the stage of their recovery.
 Both methods are safe and effective for most individuals, but always consult your healthcare provider for specific guidance, especially if you have any underlying health conditions.

 5. Chiropractic Care